msgpo/Blocker-database/README.md

-# NoScript-Whitelist
+# NoScript Whitelist

 A global domain database for NoScript powered by the crowd.

-This project is original designed by CHEF-KOCH and it's under Apache License v2.0 (see License).
+This project is original designed by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE))).

 The goal of this project is to get an (nearly) complete whitelist for NoScript, in fact it's created due the fact that e.g. Tor Browser temp. enable all domains, personally I don't like this, so this is the reason I created this.